kubernetes-sigs/cluster-api/docs/book/src/reference/api/metadata-propagation.md

 - Belongs to `node.cluster.x-k8s.io` domain.

 In addition, any labels that match at least one of the regexes provided by the `--additional-sync-machine-labels` flag on the manager will be synced from the Machine to the Node.

+Annotations that meet at least one of the following criteria are always propagated to the Node:
+- Belongs to `node.cluster.x-k8s.io` domain

+In addition, any annotations that match at least one of the regexes provided by the `--additional-sync-machine-annotations` flag on the manager will be synced from the Machine to the Node.